 - Institutions may enter a maximum of 5 teams.
-We need to receive information on the number of teams that you are entering and the participants' names by 5pm on Monday October 22nd.
-Teams should consist of 3 students, though only 2 students from each team will be entitled to present oral submissions in each round (not necessarily the same 2 students for each round).
+We need to receive information on the number of teams that you are entering and the participants' names by 5pm on Monday 25th October.
+Teams should consist of 3 students, though only 2 students from each team will be entitled to present oral submissions.
 Please email the team names to nationalmoot@gmail.com - 2.
-As was the case last year, marks awarded to memorials will not count on the day of the Moot itself, except in a tie-break situation (i.e. in deciding which teams progress to the semi-finals, if there are teams on equal points in terms of the oral rounds then they will be divided on the basis of their memorial marks).
+Marks awarded to memorials will not count on the day of the Moot itself, except in a tie-break situation (i.e. in deciding which teams progress to the semi-finals, if there are teams on equal points in terms of the oral rounds then they will be divided on the basis of their memorial marks).
 All participants must submit a memorial for each side and these will be exchanged at the beginning of each round.
 Failure to submit memorials by the specified deadline will mean that a team cannot participate.
-No exceptions will be made to this.
 All arguments must be contained in the memorial and teams cannot add additional substantive arguments on the day (though you could add a new case, for example, so long as the substantive argument is set out in the memorial).
 A prize will be awarded to the team with the best memorials.
-This will be announced at the end of the Grand Final on the day of the competition. - 3.
-We need to receive all written submissions (in MS Word or PDF format) by 5pm on Friday November 2nd 2018.
+This will be announced at the end of the Grand Final on the day of the competition.

+- 3. We need to receive all written submissions (in MS Word or PDF format) and videos of oral submissions by 5pm on 5th November 2021.
 Late submissions will not be accepted under any circumstances.
 Send submissions to nationalmoot@gmail.com.
 As detailed further within the information pack, these submissions should include a memorial on behalf of the Plaintiff and a memorial on behalf of the Defendant.
 Each document should be no longer than 2,500 words.
 Only the designated Team Letter should appear on the memorials; there should be no way to identify the institution submitting the memorials. - 4.
-Once again, thanks to the kind sponsorship of Matheson solicitors, the entry fee for the competition is just €25 per team.
-This must be paid by way of deposit to the bank account below, either by online transfer or in-bank lodgement, and physical evidence of payment (e.g. print-out of lodgement slip/evidence of online transfer) must be presented at registration on November 10th.
-Teams that fail to present this evidence of payment will not be allowed to participate in the Competition. - N.B.
-Please use "LawGov" as reference - Bank Account Details: Allied Irish Banks, 7/12 Dame Street Dublin 2 Matheson • Account Number: 91765488 / Sort Code: 93-20-86
+Thanks to the kind sponsorship of A&L Goodbody solicitors, there is no entry fee for the competition this year.

-- BIC: AIBKIE2D - IBAN: E89AIBK93208691765488 The Winning Team will receive €200 worth of one-for-all vouchers and the Best Speaker in the Final will receive €100 worth of one-for-all vouchers.
-There will also be a €60 prize (in one-for-all voucher format!) for the Best Memorials.
-Please read the information pack in its entirety as it contains important information on the format of the competition, the procedures and rules, and, of course, the problem question itself.
+The Winning Team will receive €200 worth of one-for-all vouchers and the Best Speaker in the Final will receive €100 worth of one-for-all vouchers.
+There will also be a €60 prize (in one-for-all voucher format) for the Best Memorials.

+Please read the information pack as it contains important information on the format of the competition, the procedures and rules, and, the problem question itself.

 We look forward to hearing from you in relation to your participation, and we thank you for supporting this competition.

 If you have any questions do not hesitate to contact us by emailing nationalmoot@gmail.com or by calling me on 01-7006471.
-Le gach deá-ghuí, Dr Aisling de Paor